openstack/freezer/README.rst

 Dependencies notes
 ------------------
-In stable/kilo and stable/liberty the module peppep3134daemon is imported
+In stable/kilo and stable/liberty the module ``pep3143daemon`` is imported
-from local path
-rather than pip.
+from local path rather than pip.
 This generated many issues as the package is not in the global-requirements.txt of kilo and liberty.

 Also pbr in the kilo release does not support env markers which further complicated the installation.

-Please check the FAQ to: FAQ.rst
+Please check the `FAQ <FAQ.rst>`_ too.

 Available options::